 Anxiety is the most common mental health diagnosis worldwide.
 In the US, over 40 million adults (19.1%) have an anxiety disorder, including Generalized Anxiety Disorder (GAD), Social Anxiety Disorder (SAD), Panic Disorder, and specific phobias.
 While each of these has a unique set of symptoms, the primary symptoms include a persistent, overwhelming sense of fear, worry or dread, an intense sense of restlessness and tension (which may come across as irritability), and a state of hyperarousal, anticipating the worst.
 Physically, these symptoms manifest as your heart pounding in your chest, shortness of breath, racing thoughts, stomach upset, headaches, sweating, and fatigue.

 For those who suffer, the experience is miserable.
 And for those who don’t suffer?
 Well, they often just don’t know what to say or do to help support their loved ones.
-So here are 5 things people with anxiety want you to understand.

 - “Calm down,” doesn’t help.
 Nor does, “It’ll be okay,” “try not to worry,” “just think positively,” or “think of all the things you have to be grateful for.”
 In fact, statements like these, however well intentioned, only make a sufferer feel worse.